gslf/PythonSE/DataStructures/HashTable/README.md

 Hash tables can encounter collisions when multiple keys map to the same index.
 Collision resolution strategies help manage these conflicts, and here are three of the most common methods: Chaining, Open Addressing, and Rehashing.

 - **Linear Probing** is like looking for a parking spot when your preferred space is taken.
 If spot number 5 is occupied, you simply check spot 6.
 If that's also taken, you look at spot 7, and so on until you find an empty space.
 It's straightforward but can lead to clusters of occupied spots.
-- **Quadratic probing**  is similar to linear probing, but instead of checking the next spot, you check spots that are progressively further away, helping to avoid clusters
+- **Quadratic Probing**  is similar to linear probing, but instead of checking the next spot, you check spots that are progressively further away, helping to avoid clusters
 - **Chaining** is like having a stack of boxes at each location.
 When two items want the same spot, you just stack them together.